 Here is a less expensive option, a lightweight waterproof windbreaker.
 It comes in several colors too.

-You will want to protect your eyes from the glaring sun so when traveling to Alaska, bring along a pair of sunglasses with you.
 These polarized vintage round sunglasses also offer UVA/UVB protection. the polarized lenses will decrease or eliminate any glare.

 Mirrored lenses are very trendy and these unisex polarized mirrored sunglasses also protect from the sun’s harmful UVA and UVB rays.
-They are inexpensive and come in some really cool lense options.

 These unisex thermal gloves are lightweight and have an elastic cuff that will keep the fingers warm.

-If you are looking for sun protection, this unisex foldable quick dry sun-protective baseball cap is a great choice.
+If you are looking for sun protection, this unisex foldable quick-dry sun-protective baseball cap is a great choice.
 It is affordable and comes in many colors.

 New post of wonderful way of writing , Amazing photos , I’m glad to be one of your follower , you are the best